Alberta's entire political economy is built on resource extraction, corporate capture and rampant denial of reality.

 All this post-election talk about Alberta separation certainly provides lots of grist for the mill, but I'd like to resist the urge to dig into conservative fragility and libertarian tears for a moment and reflect instead on this idea that Alberta doesn't need Canada.

 Despite surface appearances, Alberta's economy is moribund, tied entirely and hopelessly to high-cost, low-value resource extraction of an inferior product with extreme global price volatility that needs to be refined considerably just to become crude oil.

 Alberta oilsands (Image Credit: Environmental Defence)

-The political culture is monolithic and effectively controlled by a handful of fossil fuel companies whose only goal is extending their operations and squeezing revenue out of the province for as long as possible, which is why Alberta has among the lowest oil industry royalty rates in the industrialized world.
-While Norway leverages their oil revenue into a trillion dollar sovereign wealth fund, Alberta trades its oil for avoiding a provincial sales tax.
+The political culture is monolithic and effectively controlled by a handful of fossil fuel companies whose only goal is squeezing revenue out of the province for as long as possible, which is why Alberta has among the lowest oil industry royalty rates in the industrialized world.
+While Norway leverages their oil revenue into a trillion dollar sovereign wealth fund, Alberta trades its oil to avoid a provincial sales tax.

 It would be bad enough if Alberta was 'merely' trapped by the Resource Curse, with a de facto one-party political system, sluggish economic growth, staggering environmental degradation and widespread public resentment and alienation.

 But global warming is a real thing, it is already happening observably and measurably around the world, and it is getting worse.
 In fact, the rate of warming is increasing and we are hurtling toward tipping points where it becomes uncontrollable.

 Yet Alberta's political culture is so dysfunctional that the first thing its governing party did, after closing the party schism that had caused it to lose the previous election and reclaiming power, was to cancel the extremely modest carbon price the previous government had implemented to facilitate a 'social licence' to keep extracting oil.